 School districts are required by law to adopt a policy regarding electronic communications between employees and students.
 Most districts’ policies extend standards of conduct to use of electronic media and social networking sites, and the Code of Ethics imposes limitations on such communications.

 Educators are held to the same standards of conduct in their use of electronic media and social networking as for any other public communication.
 All communications with students or minors, whether electronic or in person, should be professional and appropriate.

 Many districts have even adopted policies specifying that teachers may communicate with their own children and their children’s friends using personal social networking sites, but may not do so with current or former students with whom there is no separate social relationship.
 Some districts have policies that designate only specific individuals who may send text messages to students and place time limitations on when educators may communicate with students.
-TCTA-initiated legislation that was passed in 2017 says that teachers may decline to disclose their personal email or cellphone number to students.
+TCTA-initiated legislation says that teachers may decline to disclose their personal email or cellphone number to students.

 Information about inappropriate relationships, boundaries and communications between educators and students must be included in the content presented in each educator preparation program.
 Continuing education requirements for certificate renewal specify that instruction regarding understanding of appropriate relationships, boundaries and communications between educators and students is one of the topics that must be covered in no more than 25% of the CPE hours required of a teacher every five years.